Skip to Content

 traveling in morocco as a woman

-For some reason, I was just uninvited to the kitchen even if I was dying to know what she’s putting in the food we eat.
+For some reason, I was just uninvited to the kitchen even if I was dying to know what she Moroccan food she was preparing (and how).
 My culinary experience in a local home was incomplete.

 One day, I had the chance to see my host mom, face uncovered.
 I was reading a book by their living room when she entered the house and removed her flowing hood.